Energy deficiency is not just a problem of third world countries.

 - Females, particularly athletes should see any interruption in their menstrual cycle as a problem and seek help.

 - Avoid embarking on strict or fad dietary practices.
-If you need to lose weight or dietary information then contact us for professional help
+If you need to lose weight or dietary information then contact me for professional help

 - Burke L The complete guide to food for sports performance 1995 ,3, 61